hapax/hapax.github.io/assets/shower.md

-The idea is that the top surface of a wing or aerofoil is longer than the bottom, so assuming that air takes the same time to travel over the top and bottom surface, it must travel faster over the top, and once again Bernoulli's equation seems to predict a lower pressure above and hence an upwards lift.
+The idea is that the top surface of a wing or aerofoil is longer than the bottom, so assuming that air takes the same time to travel over the top and bottom surface, it must travel faster over the top, and once again Bernoulli's principle seems to predict a lower pressure above and hence an upwards lift.

 All of these explanations are wrong.